 Important Information for Non-Matriculated Students

-UConnect E-mail is UC's Official Means of Communication with Students
+UConnect E-mail is Cincinnati's Official Means of Communication with Students

 - Billing notices and due dates